|Mobility||Transportable by air, ship, and truck; moderate mobility|

-|Deployment||Israel, Turkey, Japan, Guam (THAAD), and Fort Bliss, Texas (THAAD)|
+|Deployment||Israel, Turkey, Japan, Guam (THAAD), South Korea (THAAD), Saudi Arabia (THAAD planned) and Fort Bliss, Texas (THAAD)|

 Manufactured by Raytheon and specifically designed for ballistic missile defense, the Army/Navy Transportable Radar Surveillance (AN/TPY-2) is deployed to enhance the ballistic missile defense system by adding robustness against a wide range of threats and providing support for increased protection.
-The TPY-2 is a high-resolution, X-band class, phased array radar that is transportable by air, ship, and truck.
+The TPY-2 is a high-resolution, X-band, phased array radar that is transportable by air, ship, and truck.
 It is also deployed with a command and control interface, a radar support trailer, generators, and supply containers.

-Forward-Based Mode—Boost Phase Surveillance Forward-based TPY-2 radar coupled with layered sensors give the Ballistic Missile Defense System earlier and continuous tracking and discrimination capability with more opportunities to engage the target, resulting in a greater probability for a successful intercept.
+Forward-Based Mode—Boost Phase Surveillance Forward-based TPY-2 radars coupled with layered sensors give the Ballistic Missile Defense System earlier and continuous tracking and discrimination capability with more opportunities to engage the target, resulting in a higher probability for a successful intercept.
 It performs autonomously or is cued in coordination with other sensors, passing target data to the command and control system for use by other sensors.
 When in forward-based mode, the TPY-2 surveils for all classes of ballistic missiles in the boost phase of their trajectory.
 It is able to acquire, track, discriminate, classify, identify, and estimate the trajectory parameters of threat missiles and missile components.
 Once this information is gathered, it is passed along to (BMDS) tracking, discrimination, and fire control radars downstream.
 This approach provides overlapping sensor coverage, the potential to extend the BMDS battlespace, and the ability to complicate enemy’s ability to penetrate the defense system.

 Terminal Mode—Terminal Phase Surveillance When deployed with THAAD, TPY-2 is placed in terminal mode, allowing it to detect missile threats in the terminal phase of their trajectory and provide fire support for missile intercept.
-When in terminal mode, TPY-2 works directly with (THAAD) to surveil, detect, track, discriminate, and provide fire control support against short- and medium-range ballistic missiles as they descend towards their target.
+When in terminal mode, TPY-2 works directly with THAAD to surveil, detect, track, discriminate, and provide fire control support against short- and medium-range ballistic missiles as they descend towards their target.
 Once a terminal-phase threat is detected and tracked, TPY-2 then provides fire control support for THAAD, which launches an interceptor—guided by the TPY-2—to intercept the ballistic missile target.

 European Phased Adaptive Approach The AN/TPY-2 is a major factor of the EPAA.
 In 2011, as mandated by Phase I of the EPAA, an AN/TPY-2 radar was deployed in Turkey in forward-based mode to detect ballistic missile threats coming out of the Middle East—particularly Iran.
 The AN/TPY-2 radar in Turkey provides the BMDS with continuous tracking and discrimination capability and more opportunities to engage a target originating in the Middle East.
 Radar tracks from AN/TPY-2 are used to provide early tracking information that increases the capability of regional missile defense assets in Europe.
 When coupled with other sensors involved in the EPAA, the TPY-2 in Turkey helps to provide a greater probability for a successful missile intercept.

 In 2012, the U.S. National Research Council submitted a report that recommended an improved TPY-2 radar as part of the Ground-based Midcourse Defense system for the continental United States.
 On the ground, five integrated and rotatable TPY-2 radars would be added, each with X-band uplink and downlink modes.
 Four of these would be co-located with four current Upgraded Early Warning Radar (UEWR) sites.
 The additional TPY-2 radar would be placed at Grand Forks, ND, which currently houses the 10th Space Warning Squadron.
 It has been argued that the TPY-2’s X-band wavelength provides better discrimination between warheads and decoys than do current UEWR radars.